 National Impact

-Did you know that 9 MILLION CHILDREN* are experiencing food insecurity?
-That’s one in eight American children who may be struggling with access to food.
+Did you know that 13.4 MILLION CHILDREN* are experiencing food insecurity?
+That’s one in five American children who may be struggling with access to food.

 The consequences of hunger are much more than a growling stomach.
 Poor nutrition can result in a weaker immune system, increased hospitalization, lower IQ, shorter attention spans, and lower academic achievement.
 Children are fed during the school week by federal government programs.
 We want to make sure they’re getting nutritional meals over the weekend, too.